Key scholarship details

 Eligibility

-The award is made in respect of essays submitted during the period 1st July of previous year - 30th June of current awarding year.
+The award is made in respect of essays submitted during the application period (1 July - 30 June).

 Selection criteria